pfsense/docs/source/packages/2-3-removed-packages.rst

 2.3 Removed Packages
 ====================

-The available package list in pfSense 2.3 has been trimmed down significantly, mostly removing packages that have been deprecated upstream, no longer have an active maintainer, or were never stable to begin with.
+The available package list in pfSense® software version 2.3 has been trimmed down significantly, mostly removing packages that have been deprecated upstream, no longer have an active maintainer, or were never stable to begin with.
 Some just haven't been converted for Bootstrap and may return if converted.
 The following lists packages no longer available in 2.3 that were in the package list in 2.2.6.

 Systems with one of these packages installed can be upgraded, but the package will no longer be there post-upgrade.
 We recommend uninstalling